-Chronic back pain can be a very debilitation problem.
+Chronic back pain can be a very debilitating problem.
 It can disrupt your entire life since so many activities we do rely on having a healthy back.
-If you’re one of the 31 million Americans who is experiencing back pain, then spinal decompression therapy may work for you.
+Over 31 million Americans experience back pain at any given time.
+If you’re one of them, spinal decompression therapy may work for you.

 There are two types of spinal decompression therapy out there, surgical and nonsurgical.
-We provide the nonsurgical type and always recommend that as the best place to start first to avoid any unnecessary surgical procedures.
+We provide non-surgical spinal decompression.
+It is the best place to start to help avoid any unnecessary surgical procedures.

-Most patients feel immediate results, however although nonsurgical spinal decompression is highly effective, it often takes more than one visit to realize long-term results.
-We usually combine the compression with strength training for the back to ensure long lasting effects.
+Non-surgical spinal decompression is very effective.
+But it often takes more than one visit to realize long-term results.
+This is why we combine the decompression with minor strength training.
+We see the best long-lasting results.

 We hope you will try this revolutionary therapy because it works.
 Please contact us and book your session today!